sproutstudioinc/jquery_lazyload/README.md

 # Lazy Load Plugin for jQuery
+# SPROUT STUDIO FORK by @mcuznz

 Lazy Load delays loading of images in long web pages.
 Images outside of viewport wont be loaded before user scrolls to them.
 This is opposite of image preloading.

 Using Lazy Load on long web pages containing many large images makes the page load faster.
 Browser will be in ready state after loading visible images.
 In some cases it can also help to reduce server load.

 Lazy Load is inspired by [YUI ImageLoader](http://developer.yahoo.com/yui/imageloader/) Utility by Matt Mlinac.

+This fork adds a Queue Length option.
+If you're scrolling past a large number of images, the queue prevents every image from triggering instantly as it passes the viewport.
+This means that if you're quickly scrolling to the bottom of a large list of images, only a handful will initially load at the top and as you scroll by, and the bulk will be loaded where you stop scrolling.
+This can be crucial for providing a responsive experience with longer image galleries.

+This fork also changes the behaviour of custom events to trigger once per event rather than once per image, and to call the lazyload `update` function rather than directly triggering `appear` on each individual image.
+This results in fewer event calls, and allows the queue to work properly if specified.

 ## How to Use?